MysticRyuujin/guac-install/README.md

 Here's a cool PowerShell module for using the Guacamole API: https://github.com/UpperM/guacamole-powershell

+Does not work if you have MFA turned on

 ## How to Run:

 ### Download file directly from here: